carpentries/instructor-training/_episodes/16-lesson-study.md

 > This exercise should take about 10 minutes.
 {: .challenge}

-## Reverse Instructional Design (and Preparation!)
-When sitting down to plan a course or workshop, it might be tempting to start by reviewing the content, questioning your understanding, and anticipating questions that learners might have for you.
-While it is good to prepare your content, this approach can take you down extended rabbit-holes in which you anticipate and research questions that learners will probably never know enough to ask, and never get around to thinking about how to get your learners from one point to the next.
-Wiggins and McTighe's
-*[Understanding by Design][amazon-ubd]*,
-the method proceeds through four stages:

-1. Identify what is worth learning.
-What are the main points?
-2. Decide what constitutes evidence that learning has taken place (i.e., create the final exam or some other summative assessment).
-3. Design practice work to prepare learners for what they will have to do during the summative assessment.
-    These should include formative assessments to be done in class and the exercises to be done out of class.
-4. Sort those practices in order of increasing complexity and then write short episodes to close the gap between what learners know and what they need to know in order to do each one.
-    (An actual classroom lesson will then consist of several such episodes, each building toward a quick formative assessment.)

-This *reverse instructional design* method helps keep teaching focused on its objectives.
-It also ensures that learners don't face anything on the final exam that the course hasn't prepared them for.

-> ## You Can't Just Ask
->
-> Self-assessments of skill level are usually inaccurate
-> because of the [Dunning-Kruger effect][wikipedia-dunning-kruger]:
-> the less people know about a subject,
-> the less accurate their estimate of their knowledge is.
-{: .callout}

 ## Working With Learning Objectives
 Once you have an idea of your intended audience, the next step is to think through the goals for your workshop.
 These goals are usually communicated through *learning objectives*.